 Hawaii Pacific Health Medical Services Resource Center, Straub Clinic and Hospital

-The student will gain training and experience in providing service in one or more areas of interest: resource management, electronic resource evaluation, collection acquisition or resource creation (such as PowerPoint presentations, videos, marketing tools).
+The intern will gain training and experience in providing service in one or more areas of interest: resource management, electronic resource evaluation, collection acquisition or information literacy tools such as PowerPoint presentations, videos, or marketing products.

-The student would be trained in processing of collection materials, exposure to evaluation of electronic resources, Pub Med searching for medical literature and use of the media software.
-The student would also help collect data on the effectiveness of the program.
+The intern would be trained in processing of collection materials, searching for medical literature, use of the media software and assist with resource instruction and outreach.
+The intern would also help collect data on the effectiveness of the program.

-We expect the student to contribute to the Medical Library by attending monthly meetings with the Center supervisor.
-We also expect the student to contribute to the Resource Center efforts to determine the effectiveness of the program by researching the literature, discussing ideas with the other librarians and proposing, planning or participating in surveys or other research methods.
+We expect the intern to gain experience in Center operations by attending monthly meetings with the Center supervisor.
+We also expect the intern to contribute to the Resource Center efforts to determine the effectiveness of the program by researching the literature, discussing ideas with the other librarians and proposing, planning or participating in surveys or other research methods.

-The student will assist in raising awareness among the HPH clinicians about the Medical Library resources, services and expertise.
+The intern will assist in raising awareness among the HPH clinicians about the Medical Library resources, services and expertise.